 - Inside Picnic

 - Use crib matresses or couch cushions as slides.

 - Blow up Balloons – Extra points if you use paper plates to play badminton with them.

 - Blow up balloons, but don’t tie them.
 Let go and see what balloon goes furthest.

+Okay, I’ll stop before the booklist takes over, but seriously books make a huge difference.
 If you have more ideas, feel free to drop them in the comments below.